kamyargerami/atlassian-docker-compose/README.md

 ## Troubleshooting

 ### Version
-If activation doesn't work on latest version you can change it as below:
+If activation doesn't work on latest version you can change it as below in `.env` file:

 Last version for jira-software that I checked: 8.22.5